 6. Program Development and Partnership Convening: Prevention is the work of many, and we are more effective when we work collaboratively, bringing together best practices, expertise, data and resources.
-No single individual, organization or government agency working alone can stop maltreatment and ensure that children are never injured.
+No single individual, organization or government agency working alone can address the well-being of families.

+Together we focus on upstream solutions.
 We have many key partners at the local and state level and often serve as the convening agent.